madsleegiil/simplejdbc/README.md

 ### Update

-Update one object by specifying a where clause:
+Update one object by altering its values except for the value of the class field that is mapped to the database primary key:

-    val rowsAffected = connection.update(updatedDataClassObject, whereEqual("field", oldValue)
+    val rowsAffected = connection.updateById(updatedDataClassObject)

 If the DB table has a different name than the data class, the table name can be specified:

-    val rowsAffected = connection.update(updatedDataClassObject, "table", whereEqual("field", oldValue)
+    val rowsAffected = connection.updateById(updatedDataClassObject, "table")

-This operation will update any rows matching the where clause.
-If the table has a primary key, the column specified in the where clause should be the primary key, as otherwise the update statement may result in an exception being thrown.

 ### Constraints
 The following constraints are offered on select, update and delete: